TheoJJF/PolyOpt/README.md

-# Polynomial Optimization Algorithms - Inexact Projected Gradient Methods
+# Polynomial Optimization Algorithms - Inexact Projected Gradient Descent

 This repository contains all code used in the literature review _First Order Algorithms for Polynomial Optimization_.